Willena/libsqlite3-crypt-auth/README.md

 LibSQLite3-crypt-auth
 ======

+WARNING !
+This repo is not used anymore and will not be updated anymore !
+Use the new one : https://github.com/Willena/libsqlite3-wx-see

 This repository is an extract of the wxsqlite repository (https://github.com/utelle/wxsqlite3.git).
 This repository only contain the code for building sqlite3 with encryption and userauth and some other things.